 A Word About Cholesterol Lowering Drugs

 If you are taking a statin drug like Lipitor, which is a cholesterol lowering drug, you need to know that they can cause rapid loss of mental clarity, mental confusion, memory loss and amnesia.
 Dr. Duane Graveline, a NASA Scientist Astronaut, was placed on Lipitor and found himself with amnesia – he didn’t even recognize his own wife.
+He wrote a book about this called Statin Drug Side Effects and the Misquided War on Cholesterol.
 He dedicated the rest of his life to research and warning others about the dangers of statin drugs.
-Listen to his radio interview here.

 If you are taking any prescription drug at all, you owe it to yourself to find out what the side effects are.
 Remember, all drugs are toxins that have to be detoxified by your liver, and medications are no exception.